masonfmatthews/rails_assignments/assignments/employee_reviews_with_db/README.md

 * Return all employees with names which are palindromes.
 * Return the department with the most employees.
 * Move everyone from one department to another department.
 * Give a raise of 10% to ALL employees with good reviews.
+This is different from the raise method which already exists, and also needs to operate over all employees of ALL departments.

 DON'T FORGET TEST-DRIVEN DEVELOPMENT.
 Write a test for each one of these first, make sure the test FAILS, then write code to make it pass, then refactor as needed.
 Finally, commit.
 Then repeat until you complete all the additional methods.